-Now that you’ve got an idea of the car model you’re after, it’s time to put in some elbow grease to look for your new car.
+Now that you’ve got an idea of the car model you’re after, it’s time to put in some elbow grease to look for your “new” car.

 A good starting point would be online car marketplaces like Motorist, sgCarMart, or even Carousell Motors.
 These platforms make it easy to compare prices and understand market trends and price points.
-Many of them also offer insurance and loan options too, making them useful tools to understand and monitor the market wherever you are.
+Many of them also offer insurance and loan options too, making them useful tools to understand and monitor the second-hand car market wherever you are.

 Image adapted from: Carousell Motors

-In comparison, cars from dealers offer more comprehensive guarantees backed by CASE and are usually better maintained.
+In comparison, cars from dealers and parallel importers offer more comprehensive guarantees backed by CASE and are usually better maintained.
 Many dealerships also offer in-house options for financing your purchase, while also settling the paperwork for convenience.
 It comes at a cost, though – you’ll have to fork out additional money to pay the middlemen for ease of mind.

 If you opt for a brick-and-mortar option, a great place to find one would be Turf Club – home to more than a dozen used car dealerships.
 For Easties, the Ubi area also has plenty of options.

 5. Decide between a PARF or COE car